 - Enjoy wild animals (raccoons, skunks, foxes) from afar.
 Do not handle, feed, or unintentionally attract wild animals with open garbage cans or litter.

 - Never adopt wild animals or bring them into your home.
 Do not try to nurse sick animals to health.
-Call animal control or an animal rescue agency for assistance.
+Call Euless Animal Services or an animal rescue agency for assistance.

 - Prevent bats from entering living quarters or occupied spaces in homes, churches, schools, and other similar areas, where they might come in contact with people and pets.

 - When traveling abroad, avoid direct contact with wild animals and be especially careful around dogs in developing countries.